Robrusch/SPARSE/README.md

 3. the channels' reduced masses;
 4. the numerical potential matrix.

-The channels' specifics (name, orbital angular momenta, thresholds, reduced masses) must be stored in a CSV with 1 line of header and $N$ additional lines below.
+The channels' specifics (name, orbital angular momenta, thresholds, reduced masses) must be stored in a CSV file with 1 line of header and $N$ additional lines below.
 Each line must contain 4 entries.
 The header must contain the following strings: channel, l, threshold, mu.
 The following lines must contain the corresponding values.
-The ordering of the columns is irrelevant, but must obviously be consistent with the tabular format.
+The ordering of the columns is irrelevant, but it must obviously be consistent between rows.
 The typical structure of the channels' CSV file is therefore:

 BOF